cedar-policy/cedar-integration-tests/README.md

 * `tests/`: Handwritten integration tests
 * `sample-data/`: Entities and schemas used by the handwritten tests
 * `corpus-tests.tar.gz`: Auto-generated tests
+* `cedar/`: Submodule pointing to the version of [cedar](https://github.com/cedar-policy/cedar) used to to generate the most recent corpus tests
 * `cedar-spec/`: Submodule pointing to the version of [cedar-spec](https://github.com/cedar-policy/cedar-spec) used to to generate the most recent corpus tests

 ## Test format